jacobfreedom/optimize-img/README.md

 **This is built for running multiple quality iterations.
 After that, I always run geometry/scene optimization in glTF-Transform.**

 **Additional quality tip:** Keep your normal maps at full 2K quality (optionally WebP for load-time), and use this tool to downscale baseColor + ORM to 1K PNGs.
-Then convert these two to KTX2 pass.
-You can even start with 4K source and keep downscaling quality testing.
+Then convert these two with KTX2 pass.
+You can even start with 4K source and keep downscale quality testing.

 ---